rdewolff/temple/README.md

 - component interaction : use the model? exchange other info?
 - do component share JS like jQuery?
 - how to use other external JS libs?
 Can I include them in my views?
 Should I "browserify" them?
+- good practice
+  - I feel like I have done many mistakes because there are multiple way to do things and the error are not very expressfull.
+So sometimes you can end up doing stuff that works (partially?) but not in the good way.
+And that's usually later that you discover your mistakes and you have to rewrite part of your app.
+  Having a "Good practice" section in the doc would help newbies to get started and take the good road directly!
+- how does the ```<includes:>``` link with ```{{@static}}/file``` work?
+- serving static content (like with the codemirror) is really a mess.. any way to make that better in the futur?
+- most common type of object used in derby and their methods and properties ! this is a must have!
+- should components have a static content path?

 ## Mail to Derby.js Google group